Market Spread in Crypto

 What Is Crypto Market Spread?

 The spread of the cryptocurrency market is not fundamentally different from the spread of the stock market.
-It also represents the difference between the buy and sell price of an asset.
+It also represents the difference between the buy order price and sell price of an asset.
 In this case, all assets are cryptocurrencies and their derivatives.
-Cryptocurrency exchanges are also traded through the order book, where the spread can be tracked.
+Crypto exchanges are also traded through the order book, where the spread can be tracked.

 How To Calculate Crypto Market Spread